Davis named to first team, Kim to third team

-In his second season at Baylor, Goble led the Lady Bears within a stroke of earning an NCAA Championship berth after a ninth-place finish at the NCAA West Regional in Stanford, Calif.
+Goble led the Bears within a stroke of earning an NCAA Championship berth after a ninth-place finish at the 2013 NCAA West Regional in Stanford, Calif., and a season ago he led the team to within two strokes of another championship berth with a 10th-place finish at the 2014 NCAA East Regional in Tallahassee, Fla.

 The 2012-13 team took first at the Hurricane Invitational and placed second at four more tournaments (Ptarmigan Ram Fall Classic, Tar Heel Invitational, Rebel Intercollegiate and Big 12 Conference Championship).
 The second-place finish at the Big 12 Championship was the best in program history.

-Goble guided freshman Lauren Tayor to the conference's Freshman of the Year award and two Big 12 Golfer of the Month selections.
-Hayley Davis repeated as an All-American, and she joined Taylor in earning All-Big 12 recognittion, and freshman Natalia Perez was named a WGCA All-American Scholar.
+Goble guided freshman Lauren Taylor to the conference's Freshman of the Year award and two Big 12 Golfer of the Month selections.
+Hayley Davis repeated as an All-American, and she joined Taylor in earning All-Big 12 recognition, and freshman Natalia Perez was named a WGCA All-American Scholar.

 Goble's first BU squad tied for 16th at the 2012 NCAA Championship in Franklin, Tenn., notching the best finish in program history.
 The 2011-12 team also earned three tournament wins -- the Dick McGuire Invitational, Price's "Give `Em' Five" Intercollegiate and the Rebel Intercollegiate -- and had three more top-three finishes.
 Additionally, two Baylor golfers earned All-Big 12 honors (Chelsey Cothran, Davis), two garnered NGCA All-West Region accolades (Davis, Jaclyn Jansen) and two were named Big 12 Golfers of the Month (Davis, Jansen).